thegodeveloper/cka/labs/08-get-master-information.md

 ## Task Definition

-- SSH into the master node with `docker exec -it cka-control-plane bash`.
+- SSH into the master node with `docker exec -it k8s-c1-control-plane bash`.
 - Check how the master components `kubelet`, `kube-apiserver`, `kube-scheduler`, `kube-controller-manager` and `etcd` are started/installed on the master node.
 - Find out the name of the DNS application and how it's started/installed on the master node.